UKRI Economic and Social Research Council logo

 When people adjust well, they have a sense of belonging to a community, gratitude for safety and security, and an enjoyment of the life afforded to them.
 Where residents don't adjust as well, they feel unwelcome in the community and suffer issues with other residents, staff or within their own personal life.

-Dr Kimberley Smith and Prof Andy King will continue this work with older adults and staff across a range of retirement communities to develop practical solutions and tools that will help to support them in this major life change.
-They will also develop ways to make communities more supportive and inclusive environments through collaborations with the University of Bristol, ARCOPargiter Trust and Whiteley Homes Trust.
+Dr Kimberley Smith and Prof Andy King have continued this work with older adults and staff across a range of retirement communities to develop practical solutions and tools that will help to support them in this major life change.
+They have also developed ways to make communities more supportive and inclusive environments through collaborations with the University of Bristol, ARCOPargiter Trust and Whiteley Homes Trust.

 Team